 Courtesy of Lodge at Sedona / Expedia.com

-An Arts-&-Crafts-style B&B set in sprawling, pine-shaded grounds, the Lodge has an eco-warrior spirit.
+An Arts-and-Crafts-style B&B set on sprawling, pine-shaded grounds, the Lodge has an ecowarrior spirit.
 Non-toxic, cruelty-free cleaning products shine up your stay; veggie-leaning, plant-heavy breakfasts start your morning right; and a dog-friendly policy guarantees some handsome hounds.
 Rooms feel historic, with stone-built fireplaces and thick woven bedspreads.
-Hunker down in leather armchairs by the main fire after a long hike through the wilderness nearby.
+Hunker down on leather armchairs by the main fire after a long hike through the wilderness nearby.

 Courtesy of Enchantment Resort / Booking.com

-A cult wellness retreat in the style of Mii amo, Enchantment Resort is on a larger, family-friendly scale.
-Enchantment is a real looker – its zigzag slab of bright turquoise pool is backed by jaw-dropping russet rock and puffs of pine forest – and recently-refurbed suites have white stucco fireplaces, Native-American textiles and woven wall hangings.
-Exercise sessions and spa suites with plunge pools and patios bring the wellness, but the real showstopper is the stone-clad fire pit with views of the canyon.
+A cult wellness retreat in the style of Mii Amo, Enchantment Resort is on a larger, family-friendly scale.
+Enchantment is a real looker – its zigzag slab of a bright turquoise pool is backed by jaw-dropping russet rock and puffs of pine forest – and recently refurbed suites have white stucco fireplaces, Native-American textiles and woven wall hangings.
+Exercise sessions and spa suites with plunge pools and patios bring wellness, but the real showstopper is the stone-clad fire pit with views of the canyon.

 Orchard Canyon on Oak Creek

-Courtesy of Orchard Canyon on Oak Creek / Expedia.com
+Courtesy of Orchard Canyon on Oak Creek / Expedia

 Hilton Sedona at Bell Rock